ThePhD/ThePhD.github.io/_posts/2020-01-24-To Bind And Loose a Reference - Optional.markdown

 > tombstone is needed. most of types has spare parts to implement invalid. so `optional<T, optional_traits<T> > {}` is good idea. never, ever want `optional<T&>`, or any `container<T&>` (including `tuple<T&,U&>`).
 Reference are for parameter passing & returning purpose.
 For storing purpose use value semantics like `optional<reference_wrapper<T> >`. perhaps give a short standard alias to `reference_wrapper`

-Much of these I have spent time in the technical part of my paper, discussing what they are and why they end up being poor choices in practice and implications it can have on wider system architecture.
+Much of these I have spent time in the technical part of the above-mentioned [d1683](/vendor/future_cxx/papers/d1683.html), discussing what they are and why they end up being poor choices in practice and implications it can have on wider system architecture.
 Of course, one person was like me in 2013:

 > I don't think there were any unusual implementation choices